AcadIMAT

 Cost of Living

-According to the cost of living index Napoli is 133rd, making it significantly cheaper than Milan and Rome as well as other Northern cities.
+According to the cost of living index Napoli is 134th, making it significantly cheaper than Milan and slightly cheaper than Rome.

 • A monthly transportation ticket for an adult is about €40.